 You should also be in good general health and have maintained a steady weight for at least 6 months.

 Fleur-de-lis abdominoplasty gets its name from the shape of the incision.
-The surgery is an inpatient procedure performed under general anaesthesia.
+The surgery is an inpatient procedure performed under general anesthesia.

 The total operation time is between 3-6 hours.